Valosin-containing protein

-Most known substrates of p97/CDC48 are modified with ubiquitin chains and degraded by the 26S proteasome.
-Accordingly, many p97/CDC48 coenzymes and adaptors have domains that can recognize ubiquitin.
-It has become evident that the interplays between ubiquitin and p97/CDC48 cofactors are critical for many of the proposed functions, although the precise role of these interactions remains to be elucidated.
+Most known substrates of VCP are modified with ubiquitin chains and degraded by the 26S proteasome.
+Accordingly, many VCP coenzymes and adaptors have domains that can recognize ubiquitin.
+It has become evident that the interplays between ubiquitin and VCP cofactors are critical for many of the proposed functions, although the precise role of these interactions remains to be elucidated.

 Discovery

 CDC48 was discovered in a genetic screen for genes involved in cell cycle regulation in budding yeast.
 The screen identified several alleles of Cdc48 that affect cell growth at non-permissive temperatures.
 A search for the mammalian homolog of CDC48 (valosin) revealed a 97 kDa protein precursor named "valosin-containing protein (VCP)" or p97, and also showed that it was only generated as an artefact of purification rather than during physiological processing.
 Even without evidence that valosin is a physiological product, the VCP nomenclature continues to be used in the literature.